gaabiceranto/timeline-assignment/README.md

 # Timeline Component - Take-Home Assignment
+> This project was developed within a 4-hour timeframe as part of a technical assessment.
 ## 🚀 Overview

 This project implements a compact and efficient horizontal timeline component in React, developed as part of a technical test.
 The component displays timeline items organized in horizontal lanes, with advanced features such as zoom, pan, drag & drop, and inline editing.